Hacker News

 wow. this reads like 'culprits have been found and let go with their bonus packages'.

-9 hours ago by satellite2
+4 years ago by satellite2

 This is common practice in post mortem analysis to try to determine the root cause in a blameless manner.